daxida/lingq/README.md

 Command line utilities and scripts for interacting with [LingQ's](https://www.lingq.com/) API.

 You will need a LingQ API key.
-You can get from [here](https://www.lingq.com/en/accounts/apikey/).
+You can get it from [here](https://www.lingq.com/en/accounts/apikey/).

 ## Installation